2018–19 UCF Knights women's basketball team

 The 2018–19 UCF Knights women's basketball team represented the University of Central Florida during the 2018–19 NCAA Division I women's basketball season.
-The Knights compete in the American Athletic Conference (AAC).
+The Knights competed in the American Athletic Conference (AAC).
 The Knights, in the program's 42nd season of basketball, were led by third-year head coach Katie Abrahamson-Henderson, and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.
 They finished the season 26–7, 13–3 in AAC play, to finish in second place.
-They advanced to the championship game of the AAC women's tournament where they lost to Connecticut.
-They received an at-large bid to the NCAA women's tournament which was their first trip since 2011, where they lost to Arizona State in the first round.
+They advanced to the championship game of the AAC women's tournament, where they lost to Connecticut.
+They received an at-large bid to the NCAA women's tournament, which was their first trip since 2011.
+There, they lost to Arizona State in the first round.

 Media

 All UCF games had an audio or video broadcast available.
 For conference play, UCF games were typically available on ESPN3, AAC Digital, or UCF Knights All-Access.
-Road games not on ESPN3 or AAC Digital had an audio broadcast available on the UCF Portal.
+Road games not on ESPN3 or AAC Digital had an audio broadcast available on the UCF portal.
 All non-conference home games were streamed exclusively on UCF Knights All-Access.
-Select non-conference road games had a stream available through the opponents' websites.
-The audio broadcast for home games were only be available through UCF Knights All-Access.
+Select non-conference road games had a stream available through the opponent's website.
+The audio broadcast for home games was only available through UCF Knights All-Access.